A hidden jewel of the Luberon

 Goult is perhaps the least known and visited of the beautiful villages in the Petit Luberon.
 Perhaps because it isn't really visible from afar, like its more photogenic cousins, but certainly not because it isn't worth visiting.
 It's a little jewel of a village, with a very pleasant atmosphere, a good cafe on the main square, and a 'hidden' and beautifully preserved old neighbourhood.

-When you arrive in Goult you park in the square and the ever-popular Cafe de la Poste is on the square - a great place for a drink or a light meal at one of the outside tables, usually buzzing with as many locals as visitors.
+When you arrive in Goult you park in the square and the ever-popular Cafe de la Poste is on the square, as well as its new neighbour Le Goultois - both a great place for a drink or a light meal at one of the outside tables, usually buzzing with as many locals as visitors.
 On Thursdays in the warmer months there is a village market.

 If you walk up the narrow road that goes up the hill past the grocery store, this takes you to the old Goult, which is all in golden stone, and in some places carved out of the rock of the hill.
 At the top you come out onto a plateau with a picturesque windmill and panoramic views.